zubenkoruslan/hospitalitai/client/README.md

 - Node.js (version 18.x or later recommended)
 - npm (usually comes with Node.js)
-- A running instance of the Peritus backend API (see `/server/README.md`)
+- A running instance of the QuizSavvy backend API (see `/server/README.md`)

 ### Installation